NC weather: Chance for freezing rain Thursday night into Friday morning

-Right now the only ABC11 county included in the watch is Mecklenburg County in Virginia.
-However, some wintry mix -- mostly freezing rain but perhaps a little ice -- could sneak down into Person, Granville, Vance, and Warren counties.
+Right now the only ABC11 county included in the advisory is Mecklenburg County in Virginia.
+However, North Carolina counties along the Virginia border could also see some winter weather--mostly freezing rain but perhaps a little ice.

-The @NWSWakefieldVA issued a Winter Storm Watch for Thursday into Friday afternoon.
-1-3" of snow & ⅒" ice accumulations possible. #vawx pic.twitter.com/sPhoRQdfiP— 𝘿𝙤𝙣 𝙎𝙘𝙝𝙬𝙚𝙣𝙣𝙚𝙠𝙚𝙧 (@BigweatherABC11) February 10, 2021
+UPDATED 4am Thursday: Mecklenburg county in VA now upgraded to a Winter Weather Advisory for Tonight thru Friday.
+Potential sleet and ice accumulations are possible. #vawx pic.twitter.com/r1xt1MmtHj— 𝘿𝙤𝙣 𝙎𝙘𝙝𝙬𝙚𝙣𝙣𝙚𝙠𝙚𝙧 (@BigweatherABC11) February 11, 2021

-By Friday morning, at sunrise, there could be some freezing rain along and north of Interstate 85, affecting mostly areas in Person and Vance counties.
+The system responsible for the weather event had dropped snow and ice from Arkansas up to New York.
+As it works east it will start to bring rain into central North Carolina.

 Get the latest weather updates sent straight to your phone by downloading the ABC11 mobile app